-According to the rules of Euronext Amsterdam, the Investment Institution has one trading time per Trading Day.
-A purchase or sale order for Shares must be received by the Manager no later than the Cut-off Time ('T-1') if it is to be performed at the Transaction Price (on the basis of the Net Asset Value calculated between the Cut-off Time at 'T-1' and the trading time of 10:00h (CET) on the following Trading Day ('T'), plus or minus the surcharge or deduction) that will be set on the following trading day ('T').
+According to the rules of Euronext Amsterdam, the Investment Institution has one trading time per Dealing Day ('D').
+A purchase or sell order for Shares must be received by the Fund Agent no later than the Cut-off Time at 'D' to be settled at the Transaction Price of that Dealing Day (on the basis of the Net Asset Value plus or minus the surcharge or deduction) that will be calculated on the next Dealing Day ('D+1').
 The Transaction Price may differ for each Share Class.
-Orders that are received after the Cut-off Time are processed at the Transaction Price on the following Trading Day 'T+1'.

-After the Cut-off Time at 'T-1', the Fund Agent will pass on the balance of all purchase and sale orders to the Investment Institution.
-The Transaction Price for 'T' at which these purchase and sale orders are settled on the following Trading Day will be supplied by the Manager to Euronext Amsterdam through the Fund Agent.
-The standard settlement of these orders will take place on 'T+2'.
+After the Cut-off Time at 'D', the Fund Agent will pass on the balance of all purchase and sell orders to the Investment Institution.
+The Transaction Price at which these purchase and sell orders are settled will be supplied on the next Dealing Day ('D+1') by the Manager to Euronext Amsterdam through the Fund Agent.
+The standard settlement of these orders will take place on 'D+3'.